Espresso-Aficionados/website/guides/profiling.md

       This profile is useful up to 1:3, but expect extremely high flavor intensity relative to the ratio.
 3. Allonge

     A simple profile; grind a little coarser than normal and set debit to 4.5ml/s.
 Let it rip to a 1:4-1:5 ratio.
 Best for really light coffees, especially those that don't seem to be cooperating with the blooming version of this shot.
-This does extract a bit lower.
+This does extract a bit lower but is a great clarity profile.

     There's a modified version of this shot referred to as a turbo lever in the decent community.
 It can be pulled short (1:2 or so) as well.
 Set debit as high as possible and cut back as your gauge reads 6bar.
 You can also set an adjustable pump bypass or OPV to 6bar and just leave your paddle in place.
 Let it rip to your desired ratio, maintaining pressure as best you can.
 4. Modified Dipper